stelijahsoftware/marelias-notepad/README.md

 - turn on dark mode

 [m]
-- responsiveness: Remove save delay
 - responsiveness: Make selecting text and scrolling up faster (selecting text from middle of screen until top)
-- Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
+- File History button: Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
 - File count to folders after folder name (information already available when selecting multiple files).
 Do not count folders as 1 instead as num of contents
-- File History button?
 - Insert empty line if saved file without one at end

 [l]